sujalshelke/FinancialBotLLM/README.md

 ○ Implementing RAG with financial data
 ○ Best practices for retrieval and generation

-4. Chatbot Development with Streamlit
+4. Chatbot Development with Gradio
-● Objective: Develop a chatbot interface in Streamlit with conversation memory and interactive capabilities.
+● Objective: Develop a chatbot interface in Gradio with conversation memory and interactive capabilities.
-○ Building the Streamlit chat interface
+○ Building the Gradio chat interface
 ○ Integrating the LLM-based bot with VectorDB
 ○ Memory management for seamless user experience